Guidlines for IPM for Pest Management Contracts in Childcare Centers

 A competent integrated pest management (IPM) professional will become your partner.
 They will provide quality least-hazardous pest control and provide recommendations for sanitation, maintenance and organization that prevent pest problems in the future.

 Use these three questions as a guide to determine if you are receiving IPM services: 1.
 Does your contractor routinely monitor for pests so that problems can be avoided?
 2. Are baits and traps used instead of pesticide sprays and ONLY when pests are present?
 3. Does your pest control technician provide suggestions to prevent future pest problems?

 Providing safe and effective pest control in environments housing young children is important.
-PA IPM Program has developed a series of presentations that can help centers understand how to keep kids safe from both pests and pesticides.
+PA IPM developed a series of presentations that can help centers understand how to keep kids safe from both pests and pesticides.